I recently made a DIY solar car battery charger.

 A 5W or 10W solar panel is a good size to pick for a slow, trickle charge.
 Some people use these sizes to keep their car, camper, or RV battery topped up when not in use.

-Want to solar charge your car battery in less than a week?
+Want to solar charge your car battery in a week or less?
 Go with a 50W or 100W solar panel.

 You could also make your charger faster by swapping out a PWM charge controller for an MPPT charge controller.
 MPPT charge controllers are much more efficient.